 There is conflicting opinions about adding Myke but decide to add only if your research shows a definite need.

 This product is best used by sprinkling a handful of the dry powder around the inside of the planting hole.

 The grey spots in the photo below are the “Myke” granules/powder.

 Next came actually planting the rose from the pot into the hole and adding the mixture of soils all around the edge of the plant, tamping it down to remove air pockets.
 Make sure you do this...

-I rarely use a fertilizer when planting roses.
+I don't use a fertilizer when planting roses.
 In fact, I have not used any fertilizer on my roses for the past 2 seasons.
 I see it as making them dependent on it.
 And I want them to search for nutrients in the soil.
-Mind you, I amend the soil with compost so there are nutrients for them to find.
+I do add a layer of compost on top of the soil in spring and fall so the rains filter it down through.
 Not fertilizing doesn’t mean not feeding them…. good, healthy soil is full of nutrients and that comes from rich compost.

 But back to my rose hedge on the boulevard.